ramkumar-lpu/Portfolio/README.md

 <<<<<<< HEAD
 # Portfolio
 my personal web
-# Ramstack Showcase — Local setup
+# Rams Portfolio — Local setup

 This repository includes a Vite + React frontend and a small Node/Express backend used to send contact-form emails via SMTP (nodemailer).